Araceligm90/reading-notes201/class-01.md

 ### GETTING STARTED

+**Reflections**

+The below information are the foundations of what we will be learning in Code 201, as well as a good recap of what we did on 102.
+It is important to be already familiar with the below topics in order to get into deeper levels of code.

 **How does HTTP send data between computers?**

 In order for a user to be able to open a website and see its content, once the address is entered on the browser, the latter goes to the DNS (Domain Name System) server, which is like an address book for websites, and finds the real address of the server where the website he or she is trying to open lives on.
 Then the browser sends an HTTP (Hypertext Transfer Protocol) request message to the server asking to send a copy of the website to the user trying to access it.
 In order for this to happen there must be an internet connection that uses TCP/IP, which are communication protocols that define how data travels across the internet.